Foundation Diet and Health

 Use in the kitchen

 What is cocoa butter?
+The starting point for the production of cocoa butter is cocoa beans.
 In its natural state, the pale yellow to whitish vegetable fat has a mild but unmistakable cocoa flavor.
 The smell is faint but still pleasantly cocoa-like.
-Cocoa butter that has been treated with steam (deodorized) is odorless and tasteless.
-Cocoa butter is in a brittle, solid form at room temperature.
+Cocoa butter treated with steam (deodorized) is odorless and tasteless.
+8 Cocoa butter is in a brittle, solid form at room temperature.
 It melts at body temperature, which is why products containing cocoa butter melt in the mouth.

 One advantage of steaming and lightly frying is that you only need a very small amount of cocoa butter.
-Tofu with vegetables gently fried in cocoa butter is one possible way of preparing it.
+Tofu gently fried in cocoa butter with vegetables is one possible way of preparing it.
+Because of the high calorie content 1 and the unhealthy fat components 14, we recommend consumption in moderation.

 Since cocoa butter is purely plant-based and therefore vegan, it can also be used as a butter substitute for vegan dishes.
 Cocoa butter is not particularly suitable as a spread due to its hard consistency at room temperature.
 Alternatively, you can make vegetable margarine with just a few ingredients.